 "Equilibrium" shouted Kathleen Sullivan's chemistry class at Bridgeport's Central High School as their teacher almost toppled to the floor demonstrating how chemicals bond together to stay in balance.
 Ms. Sullivan was one of two winners of the Foundation's Theodore and Margaret Beard Excellence in Teaching Award in 2012.
 She infects her classroom and school with enthusiasm and innovation.

-Beard Excellence in Teaching Award Nominations extended to january 28, 2014
+Beard Excellence in Teaching Award Nominations DUE january 28, 2015

 The Story of Theodore and Margaret Beard

 Connecticut natives Theodore and Margaret Beard attended public schools through high school in Bethel and Danbury.
 They continued, throughout their lives, to believe in public education.